metterlein/spectral_clustering/README.md

 # spectral_clustering

+In this repository we present two demo notebooks how spectral clustering can be applied to extract relevant dynamics out of a variety of monitored metrics.

 The toy example notebook sketches how spectral clustering works on a small perturbed block matrix with three (quasi-)blocks.

 In the real data example the algorithm is applied to real masked data.
 For this purpose is specified a similarity function, then computed a cluster assignment and reordered similarity matrix according to the identified quasi-blocks.